 Lastly, the proposal would amend the “books and records” rule and require companies to maintain records related to the above requirements including copies of cybersecurity policies and procedures, copies of risk assessments, copies of cybersecurity incident reports and records documenting annual reviews of the aforementioned policies and procedures.

-Although as of this article’s publish date the SEC has yet to finalize their requirements, it is generally expected that significant changes are forthcoming.
-In addition to the proposal outlined above, the SEC released a second set of proposed changes in March 2022 that would impact public companies and enforce strict disclosure and governance procedures.
+Although as of this article’s publish date the SEC has yet to finalize their requirements, it is widely expected that the SEC will pass cybersecurity rule changes in some form.
+The SEC already passed cybersecurity and disclosure changes for public companies earlier this year.

 These proposals are consistent with the financial industry’s increasing vigilance with regard to cybersecurity, and as such, firms should begin preparing now for what’s to come.
 Alternative investment firms and registered advisers should begin to evaluate their current programs and investments with regard to: